forma-cloud/FormaCloud/README.md

 ```

 Enter a list of regions where you want to disable Optima.
-Choose whether you want to remove it for the whole organization;
+Choose whether you want to remove it for the whole organization.

 Sample output: